LjunChen/slides/Trends_in_EVI/Trends.md

 Next, for all sets of simulations, calculate the rejection rate based on each significance level $\alpha$ as the percentage of the sample whose $p$ value is less than $\alpha$. $\alpha$ is chosen to be 0.01, 0.05 and 0.1.
 The rejection rates are reported in Table 1.

 In the first panel, we observe that under the null hypothesis, the rejection rates, that is the type1 error, are close to the significance level.
 The difference  between the two choice of $k$ is very samll when $h=0.025$.
-For $k=100$ and $h=0.04$, the test is conservative.

 In the next two panels, the linear and sin trend panel, the rejections rate can be read as the power of the test.
 Between the two choice of $h$, $h=0.025$ leads to a slightly higher power for rejecting the linear trend while $h=0.04$ leads to sightly higher power for the sin trend.
 Between the two choices of $k$, $k=200$ leads to a much higher power in all the models.
 Therefore, choosing  a higher $k$ is preferred as long as the bias not an issue, whereas the choice of $h$ depends on the shape of trend.

 When comparing across models, the power is higher for $b=2$ than for $b=1$.
 And higher for $c=1/2$ than for $c=1/4$.
 This is in line with our intuition, The test is more powerfull to detect large deviation from the null hypothesis.

 For the two sin trends.
 The authors plot the  estimated $\gamma(s)$ and the 95\% confidence interval for any given $s$.
 There are two ways to construct the confidence interval.
 The first is based on Theorem 2.1, that is Theoretical Confidence interval.
 Second, we can use the empirical confidence interval based on m samples.
-And this time , $k=200$ and $h=0.025$.
+And this figure, $k=200$ and $h=0.025$.

 From this figure, the average of estimates of trend are very close to the true value.
 And the empirical confidence interval is also close to the theoretical one.
 However, the empirical confidence interval is shifted slighted upware compared to the theoretical one.
 One explation is the estimation bias.
 However, since the average estimates is close to the true value.
 So, this explanation is not reasonable.
 The authors give another explanation.
-Note that the asymptotic normality requires that large value of $2kh$.
+Note that the asymptotic normality requires a large value of $2kh$.
 However, $2kh=10$ in this exmaple, which is relatively low.
 And the QQ plot suggests that this explanation may be reasonable.

  Now, we turn to the Application part.
 The authors conduct two applications to test whether the extreme value indices remain constant over time.
- The first application is about the preciptation from 1976 to 2015, with 14610 daily observation.
+ The first application is about the preciptation at Saint-Martin-de-Londres, a small town in France, from 1976 to 2015, with 14610 daily observation.
- THe obtain p-value against various levels of $k$ are ploted is this figure.
+ The obtained p-value against various levels of $k$ are ploted is this figure.
 We see that the p-value is always great than 0.05.
 So  the conclusion is that do not reject the null hypothesis under the 5% significance level.
-  By choosing $k=200$, the author obtain that the estimate of the constant value index is 0.395.
+ The obtained estimates against various levels of k are shown in the lower panel.
+By choosing $k=200$, the authors obtain that the estimate of the constant extrene value index is 0.395.

 The second application is the daily loss return of the Standard and Poor 500 index.
 The goal is same as before.
 They want to test whether the extreme value indices remain constant over the whole period.